Syncrhonized PulsAR Networks (SPAN)

 As a network grows it becomes necessary to deploy multiple radios at the same site.
 The reasons to co-locate radios include the following:

 The problem is that when you co-locate two or more radios they can become the source of self-interference, even if they are set to non-overlapping channels.
 The reason for this is explained in the following section.

-The self-interference situation is illustrated in figure 1, that shows radio A transmitting on channel f1 while a co-located radio is trying to receive on channel f2.
+When you co-locate two or more radios they can become the source of self-interference, even if they are set to non-overlapping channels.
+This is illustrated in figure 1 below, that shows radio A transmitting on channel f1 while a co-located radio is trying to receive on channel f2.
 Because the antennas are in close proximity, antenna B will pick up a significant portion of the signal transmitted by radio A.

 Figure 1 also shows a block diagram of the radio front end circuitry.
 It includes an RF filter to reject out- of-band signals, followed by a Low Noise Amplifier (LNA), a second RF filter, Mixer and finally the Intermediate Frequency (IF) filter.
 Channel selection occurs at the Intermediate Frequency (IF), where the narrow band IF filter blocks out the other channels.
 This means that if the interferer (radio A) is in close proximity, and is transmitting while radio B is trying to receive, it may saturate the LNA or the Mixer of radio B. This results in radio B making errors even when it is set to a different channel than radio A.